 We arrived in Buis les Baronnies and “La Ancienne Cure” a delightful guest house that guests will stay in if they go on our “Lavender Way” Drive & Hike tour.
 We were greeted warmly with glasses of wine by Eric, the owner (who were we to refuse?).
 All the local wine here is incredibly inexpensive and even if you are not a connoisseur, you can’t really go wrong.
 The house whites were always crisp and light and the house reds delicious and velvety.
 One of the reasons that the wines are so good here is because of the Mistral, the cool wind that blows through Provence and helps with the viticulture.
 After taking a walk around the Crest of St Julien through fields of blossoming fruit trees and with views overlooking the valley we jumped in the car and headed for Montbrun-les-Bains a town right in the heart of lavender country.
 Even though the lavender was not blooming whilst we were there, the landscape here took our breath away…so when the lavender is in bloom I am sure that it is heavenly.

 St Baume Mountain Range…have any of you heard of it?
-I hadn’t, but as the initial walking region on our brand new “Mountains to the Sea” tour I wanted to check it out.
-Because of time-constraints we didn’t walk, but rather drove up and over the mountain pass to see the lovely little hotel in the town of Plan d’Aups.
+I hadn’t, but as the initial walking region on our brand new “Mountains to the Sea” tour, I wanted to check it out.
+Because of time constraints we didn’t walk, but rather drove up and over the mountain pass to see the lovely little hotel in the town of Plan d’Aups.
 I nearly gave my sister a heart attack as it was a bit of scary drive with drop-offs.
-We thanked our lucky stars that no cars where coming in the opposite direction!
+We thanked our lucky stars that no cars were coming in the opposite direction!
 The St Baume Mountain Range is a few kilometres from the Mediterranean coast and provides views to Mont Ventoux in the far north of the region all the way down to the Mediterranean in the south.
-Onwards to Cassis…a town with a colourful and vibrant harbour and set in the middle of the “calanques,” fjord-like landscapes which you can walk around or take boat rides through.
+Onwards to Cassis…a town with a colourful and vibrant harbour and set in the middle of the “Calanques,” fjord-like landscapes which you can walk around or take boat rides through.
 It’s unique because when you walk you can see the sailing boats up close without walking out onto a jetty.
-With a turquoise sea and not many other walkers around it’s hard to believe that we were just a few kms from Marseilles, the second largest city in France!
+With a turquoise sea and not many other walkers around it’s hard to believe that we were just a few km from Marseilles, the second-largest city in France!